Justice in action

 In the final, shorter block of the module you will complete any ongoing pro bono activities and relate them back to the themes you studied in Block 1.
 You will complete your review of the skills you have developed throughout the module.

 Please note that, due to the nature of the module’s pro bono activities, each presentation will have a limited number of students.
-As of 22 August 2017, 60 places remain available for the October 2017 presentation.

 You will learn